otrv4/otrv4/otrv4.md

 If smpstate is `SMPSTATE_EXPECT1`:

 * Verify Alice's zero-knowledge proofs for G2a and G3a:
-  1. Check that both `G2a` and `G3a` are on curve Ed448 and that they do not degenerate.
+  1. Check that both `G2a` and `G3a` are on curve Ed448, that they are part of the same group, and that they do not degenerate.
   2. Check that `c2 = HashToScalar(1 || G * d2 + G2a * c2)`.
   3. Check that `c3 = HashToScalar(2 || G * d3 + G3a * c3)`.
 * Create a SMP message 2 and send it to Alice.